CoreyMLawrence/Comfort-Airlines/README.md

 # Comfort Airlines
 Summary of the contents of this project.
 All content and code is copyrighted by Comfort Airlines, 2024.
+Note that `archive` files are for internal development purposes only and should not be considered a part of the project.

 | File / Folder    | Description |
 | ---------------- | ----------- |